Gwayaboy/PlaywrightHandsOnLab/README.md

     ```

-    This will help you generate code that is tailored to your app's real DOM and selectors, improving test reliability.
+    This will help you generate tests that are tailored to your app's real DOM and selectors, improving test reliability.

 ---